IOxCyber/Ultimate-Cybersecurity-Guide_UCG/Security-Insights/Common Knowledge/Active-Passive Testing.md

 🧠 Key Insights (Keep it crisp & practical)

 1. Passive = Observation mode → Like a spy listening to conversations.
+(No Payload Sent)

 2. Active = Engagement mode → Like a hacker testing the locks.
+(With Payload Sent)

 3. Passive gives intel, Active gives proof.